nosratifarhad/FluentValidation/README.md

     .Must(x => x.Count <= 3)
     .WithMessage("no more than 3 group are allowed.");

-// validator list items use "ForEach" OR
+// validate items list use "ForEach" OR
 //RuleFor(p => p.ProductGroups)
 //      .ForEach(productGroup =>
 //      {